 Because choosing the wrong ‘cause’ to back can be a disaster, as Gillette discovered almost the moment they released their ‘The best a man can be’ ad in January 2019.

 Gillette’s customers didn’t want a morality lesson from a razor brand.

-Dividing opinion from the beginning, the TV spot, which demanded an end to toxic masculinity (without a freshly-shaved-face in sight), quickly inspired calls for a boycott.
+Dividing opinion from the start, the TV spot, which demanded an end to toxic masculinity (without a freshly shaved face in sight), quickly inspired calls for a boycott.

 Why?
 Not because Gillette were saying anything incorrect, per se.
 (The ad, after all, was basically saying: “Don’t be an arsehole.”)

 No, the ad prompted a damaging backlash because it didn’t read the room.
 To many Gillette consumers, the advert felt like a personal, didactic and patronising attack on their character, instead of what it should have been — a reason to buy Gillette razors.